 I certify my child may be medically treated and evaluated by the Welia Sports Medicine Staff when appropriate.
 Pertinent medical information may be shared with school coaching and nursing staff, Welia Sports Medicine team, and/or other treating medical staff when appropriate.

-Student-Athlete Full Name
+Student-Athlete Full Name Date of Birth Parent/Guardian Signature Date

-Parent/Guardian Signature

-Date